inoueke-n/optimization-detector/README.md

 `gcc` cross compiler available on the
 [Ubuntu Packages repository](https://packages.ubuntu.com/).
 In this study we used this script to prepare the `riscv64`, `sparc64`, `powerpc`, `mips` and `armhf` architectures.
-If you retrieved our manually-generated dataset, just extract everything and jump to the next subsection.
+If you retrieved our dataset from zenodo, just extract everything and jump to the next section.

 Given that compilation results may vary greatly based on the host environment, using `docker` to generate the dataset is mandatory.